AndreMIsidoro/vulnerabilities/webservers/xss_cross_site_scripting/README.md

 Data enters a Web application through an untrusted source, most frequently a web request.
 The data is included in dynamic content that is sent to a web user without being validated for malicious content.

+## Prevention

+If the http header "httpOnly" is set to True, this prevents xss

 ## Common Payloads